Latest Network and Certificate System Security Requirements

 Multi-Party Control: An access control mechanism which requires two or more separate, authorized users to successfully authenticate with their own unique credentials prior to access being granted.

-Network Equipment: Hardware devices and components that facilitate communication and data transfer within the CA Infrastructure.
+Network Equipment: Hardware devices and other components that facilitate communication and data transfer within the CA Infrastructure.

 Physically Secure Environment: A controlled and protected physical space consisting minimally of a physical environment which is: